MoisesDaMata/wazuh-bruteforce-detection-lab/README.md

 Brute force attacks are commonly used by adversaries to gain unauthorized access through repeated authentication attempts, making early detection critical for security operations.

-MITRE ATT&CK Technique:
+## MITRE ATT&CK Mapping

-T1110 – Brute Force
+- Technique: T1110 – Brute Force
+- Tactic: Credential Access

 This technique is commonly used by attackers to gain unauthorized access through repeated authentication attempts.